Spectacled bear in Chester Zoo, UK (by Nigel’s Europe 2)

 - Welsh Mountain Zoo, Colwyn Bay, Conwy – 2 bears, both female.
 They are siblings.

 - Wild Place Project, Bristol Zoo – 4 bears: 3 males (Albie, Neo and Nilas) and 1 female (Gemini).
-Neo and Nilas are twins, born in captivity in Sweden on 17 January 2017.
+Neo and Nilas are twins, born in captivity in Järvzoo, Sweden on 17 January 2017.
+Albie and Gemini are also twins, born in captivity in Skånes Djurpark, Sweden on 13 January 2018.
 Total area of site 7.5 acres with plans to integrate wolves and the bears in the same woodland enclosure.

 - Wildwood Trust, Herne Common, Kent – 2 bears, both males.
 Gosho and Milcho were rescued in 2014 from a breeding centre in Bulgaria.
 They now occupy a three quarter of an acre woodland enclosure.

-- ZSL Whipsnade Zoo, Dunstable, Bedfordshire – 4 bears, all females.
-Wellington, Snövit (Snow White), Askungen (Cinderella) and Törnrosa (Sleeping Beauty).
-Wellington is a long-time resident of the zoo, the other three bears were born at Kolmarden Zoo in Sweden and arrived at Whipsnade in November 2017.
+- ZSL Whipsnade Zoo, Dunstable, Bedfordshire – 3 bears, all females.
+Snövit (Snow White), Askungen (Cinderella) and Törnrosa (Sleeping Beauty).
+All three bears were born at Kolmarden Zoo in Sweden and arrived at Whipsnade in November 2017.

 Brown bear (Ussuri (Amur) brown bear):